Hiking, History, and Nature at Olompali State Historic Park in Novato

 If you're up for a hike, the three-mile loop trail offers an easy trip through the grounds and around the lower slopes of Burdell Mountain.
 You can also ascend the 1,500-foot mountain by taking the longer and more strenuous Burdell trail.
 You can even connect with Mt.
 Burdell Open Space Preserve on the other side.

 Olompali is a beautfiul site that's fun to visit at any time of year, even if it's just to relax and have a picnic under the shade of the park's heritage oaks.
 It's especially magical in the late winter and early spring when the creeks and streams are running and wildflowers adorn the meadows and the slopes of Mt.
 Burdell.
 Visit and you'll see why it's one of our favorite Marin destinations.

 If You Go

 Olompali State Historic Park is located just north of Novato.
-Note that with the recent work on Highway 101, the entrance to the park has changed.
 To get there, take Highway 101 to the Atherton Avenue/San Marin Drive exit in Novato and head west on San Marin Drive.
 Turn right onto Redwood Boulevard (just past the end of the freeway overpass) and follow it to the park entrance.